odoo/odoo/doc/setup/install.rst

     dependencies before pip is able to install the dependencies themselves.
     These are available in ``-dev`` or ``-devel`` packages for Python, Postgres, libxml2, libxslt, libevent, libsasl2 and libldap2.
-Then the Python dependecies can themselves be installed:
+Then the Python dependencies can themselves be installed:

     .. code-block:: console